processing/p5.js/README.md

 If you already know the basics of JS or Processing, the [p5.js overview](https://github.com/processing/p5.js/wiki/p5.js-overview) wiki page is a good place to start.
 The [frequently asked questions](https://github.com/processing/p5.js/wiki/Frequently-Asked-Questions) might also be helpful.

 If you have found a bug in the p5.js library, you can file it here under the [“issues” tab](https://github.com/processing/p5.js/issues).

 ##p5.js library

 To use p5.js, you can [download the p5.js library here](http://p5js.org/download).
 If you are interested in the most recent, less stable version, you can clone this repository and run `grunt` from the command line to generate the library from source.
 See the [development](https://github.com/processing/p5.js/wiki/Development) wiki for more information about our build process.

+##Issues

+* You can post bugs found in the p5.js library itself here: [https://github.com/processing/p5.js/issues](https://github.com/processing/p5.js/issues)
+* You can post bugs found in the p5.js editor here: [https://github.com/processing/p5.js-editor/issues](https://github.com/processing/p5.js-editor/issues)
+* You can post bugs found on the p5js.org website here: [https://github.com/processing/p5.js-website/issues](https://github.com/processing/p5.js-website/issues)
+* You can post bugs found in the p5.Sound addon library here: [https://github.com/processing/p5.js-sound/issues](https://github.com/processing/p5.js-sound/issues)

 ##Learning